atscan/plcbundle/SPECIFICATION.md

-# plcbundle V1 Specification
+# plcbundle V1 (draft) Specification

+> ⚠️ **Preview Version - Request for Comments!**

 ## 1. Abstract

-`plcbundle` is a system for archiving and distributing DID PLC (Placeholder) directory operations in a secure, verifiable, and efficient manner.
+`plcbundle` is a system for archiving and distributing [DID PLC (Placeholder) directory](plc.directory) operations in a secure, verifiable, and efficient manner.
 It groups chronological operations from the PLC directory into immutable, compressed bundles.
 These bundles are cryptographically linked, forming a verifiable chain of history.
 This specification details the V1 format for the bundles, the index file that describes them, and the processes for creating and verifying them to ensure interoperability between implementations.

 ---

 ## 2. Key Terminology

-*   **Operation:** A single DID PLC operation, as exported from a PLC directory's `/export` endpoint.
+*   **Operation:** A single DID PLC operation, as exported from a PLC directory's [`/export` endpoint](https://web.plc.directory/api/redoc#operation/Export).
 It is represented as a single JSON object.
 *   **Bundle:** A single compressed file containing a fixed number of operations.
 *   **Index:** A JSON file named `plc_bundles.json` that contains metadata for all available bundles in the repository.
 It is the entry point for discovering and verifying bundles.
-*   **Content Hash:** The SHA-256 hash of the *uncompressed* JSONL content of a single bundle.
+*   **Content Hash:** The [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash of the *uncompressed* [JSONL](https://jsonlines.org/) content of a single bundle.
 This hash uniquely identifies the bundle's data.
 *   **Chain Hash:** A cumulative SHA-256 hash that links a bundle to its predecessor, ensuring the integrity and order of the entire chain.
 *   **Compressed Hash:** The SHA-256 hash of the *compressed* `.jsonl.zst` bundle file.
 This is used to verify file integrity during downloads.